Palestinians protest as Jerusalem refugee camp locked down

-JERUSALEM, Oct 12 (Reuters) - Hundreds of Palestinians protested at checkpoints into a major refugee camp in Jerusalem on Wednesday and shops across the West Bank closed, following an Israeli security crackdown after two soldiers died in shooting attacks this week.
+JERUSALEM, Oct 12 (Reuters) - Hundreds of people protested at checkpoints into a refugee camp in Jerusalem and clashes between Palestinians and Israeli security forces broke out across the West Bank on Wednesday, with a Palestinian killed near the southern city of Hebron.

-There were incidents in several cities across the occupied West Bank and Israeli security forces closed roads into Nablus, one of the cities at the heart of months of clashes in which more than 100 Palestinians have been killed this year.
+The incidents continue months of escalating tensions that have deepened since Israeli forces began a crackdown in the occupied West Bank in late March following a series of attacks by Palestinians in Israel that killed 19 people.

+More than 100 Palestinians have been killed this year, most since the army launched its operation, which has been marked by a near-daily series of raids and clashes with militant groups in West Bank cities like Nablus and Jenin.

-Earlier this week, security forces began a manhunt for the killer of an 18-year-old soldier who was shot while on duty at a checkpoint into the Shuafat refugee camp on the northern outskirts of Jerusalem.
+Wednesday's protests erupted as security forces continued a hunt for the killer of an 18-year-old soldier who was shot while on duty at a checkpoint into the Shuafat refugee camp, a heavily built-up area on the northern outskirts of Jerusalem that is home to an estimated 60,000 people.

-The Shuafat camp, now a heavily built up area and home to an estimated 60,000 people, has been blockaded for days as police have combed through streets and houses looking for the shooter and imposed strict vehicle checks.
+The area has been blockaded for days as police have imposed strict vehicle checks and combed through streets and houses looking for the shooter.

 On Wednesday, long lines of cars formed at checkpoints leading out of the area while groups of youths hurled stones at police and set fire to rubbish containers, sending plumes of black smoke billowing into the sky.

+Around the southern city of Hebron, Israeli troops opened fire on a crowd throwing rocks at cars on a highway, hitting at least one person.
+The Palestinian Health Ministry said an 18- year-old had died after being hit in the abdomen.

+The army operations and frequent confrontations between Palestinians and Israeli settlers in the West Bank have fuelled increasing anger among young Palestinians who have hurled rocks and Molotov cocktails at the troops.

-Many shops in East Jerusalem and parts of the West Bank were closed as a mark of protest, while private schools also told pupils to stay at home.
+Many shops in East Jerusalem and parts of the West Bank were closed on Wednesday as a mark of protest, while private schools also told pupils to stay at home.

 "The strike is in solidarity with Shuafat refugee camp and how it is being dealt with," said Jerusalem resident Khaled Alqam.
 "It looks like it will be the start of a civil disobedience (campaign), and let us hope for the best."

-The episode has come following months of tensions in the West Bank after Israeli forces began a crackdown in late March in the wake of a series of attacks by Palestinians in Israel that killed 19 people.

-Since then army raids and gunbattles with groups of armed militants in cities like Nablus and Jenin have become near-daily occurrences, fuelling increasing anger among young Palestinians who have hurled rocks and Molotov cocktails at the troops.

-(Reporting by Sinan Abu Mayzer and Ranen Sawafta; writing by James Mackenzie; editing by Mark Heinrich)
+(Reporting by Sinan Abu Mayzer in Jerusalem and Raneen Sawafta in Ramallah Writing by James Mackenzie Editing by Mark Heinrich and Matthew Lewis)

 ((james.mackenzie@thomsonreuters.com; +39 02 66129533 ;))